-Accounting Principles-Financial (5)
+ACCNT 220 Accounting Principles-Financial (5)

 Continuation of ACCNT 210.
 Introduces accounting for long-term debt and investments.
 Examines the measuring and reporting of Stockholders' Equity and consolidated statements.
-Reemphasizes the preparation of the Statement of Changes in Financial Position.
+Reemphasizes the preparation of the Statements of Cash Flow.
+Introduction to methods used to interpret financial statements.